 Our events offer a diverse array of opportunities to gather in activism, in protest, in celebration, and in advocacy.
 The variety of offerings across all of our events represents the diversity of ways our community acknowledges and celebrates Pride.
-The Conference and The Rally offer a platform for activists and organizers to make their voices heard and for attendees to hear from important voices in our community.
-Arts events such as Pride Presents put queer filmmakers and subjects front and center, while Family Movie Night allows LQBTQIA+ parents, youth, and families to gather as a community in a safe space.
+The Rally offers a platform for activists and organizers to make their voices heard and for attendees to hear from important voices in our community.
 The legendary NYC Pride March has been a symbol of our presence in the community for more than a half-century.
 Youth Pride has become a central hub for youth to gather in a safe space, unite with their friends, and make new ones.
 PrideFest has offered opportunities for small businesses and organizations to connect with our community in a free and open street fair, while Pride Island has been a symbol of our ability to dance and celebrate publicly.

 Learn more about our Events →

-NYC Pride acknowledges and accounts for public safety measures that have brought irreparable harm to transgender, womxn, black, indigenous and peoples of color that have engaged in NYC Pride events.
+NYC Pride acknowledges and accounts for public safety measures that have inflicted harm to transgender, womxn, black, indigenous and peoples of color that have engaged in NYC Pride events.
 Beginning in 2021, NYC Pride publicly banned corrections and law enforcement exhibitors from marching in their uniforms and participating in recruitment activities at NYC Pride events until at least 2025.
-This action was a step in the path of transformative justice affirming our commitment to eliminating violence, harm, and abuse at NYC Pride events.
-Continuing on this path requires more transparency for how community members can be safe as we care for ourselves, our communities and our environment.
-NYC Pride is committed to safe events that encompass the intersectionalities of safety, wellness, accessibility, and sustainability.
+This action was a step in the path of transformative justice affirming our commitment to eliminating violence, harm and abuse at NYC Pride events.
+Continuing on this path requires transparency for how community members can be safe as we care for ourselves, our communities and our environment.
+NYC Pride is committed to safe events that encompass the intersectionalities of safety, wellness, accessibility and sustainability.

-As a major event in one of the world’s largest cities, NYC Pride plays a pivotal role in creating a sustainable future.
-Our sustainability policy is a recognition of the unique opportunity we have to implement environmental best-practices that will minimize our footprint and serve as a model for large events throughout the city and nationwide.
+As a major event in one of the world’s largest cities, NYC Pride is pivotal in creating a sustainable future.
+We are an agent of change to make a difference in the lives of the LGBTQIA+ community.
+The health of our planet and the well-being of our community is always first.
+We have a long-standing commitment to responsible sourcing and outreach.
+Our sustainability policy recognizes the unique opportunity we have to implement environmental best practices that will minimize our footprint and serve as a model for large scale events throughout the city and nationwide.
 Learn more about Sustainability →

 Our events are essential, but we need your help in order to make them happen!
 Heritage of Pride, Inc is a 501(c)(3) non-profit organization that is funded entirely on the contributions of our community.
 Every donation big or small makes a difference, and helps us get one step closer to fulfilling our mission and securing our commitment to the community.
 Our merchandise offerings are also a great way to support the work we do by also showing your Pride with stylish apparel, accessories, and keepsakes.